 Venmo vs. Paypal

-Paypal is the giant in the payment app space and the owner of Venmo.
-Paypal is globally available on all major operating systems, including Windows, while Venmo is only available in the U.S. on mobile platforms.
+Paypal is the giant in the payment app space Venmo’s owner.
+Paypal is globally available on all major operating systems, including Windows, while Venmo is only available in the U.S. on mobile apps.
 The applications have similar fee structures.

 Overall, PayPal is more oriented toward consumer-to-business purchases, while Venmo targets peer-to-peer transactions within an individual’s social network.
 As a result, PayPal has stricter privacy and fraud protections, but PayPal may also impose a holding period on incoming funds.